sparsh/sparshgr8.com/README.md

-# Sparshgr8.com
+## Portfolio In Angular 2

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

+## For backed and hosting Ihave used Firebase

+This project used Anmgular Fire 2 github repo for all the backend and hosting related activities

+## Deployed At
+This website is sucessfully deployed at `sparshgr8-eb16c.firebaseapp.com`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.